 - CAA Awareness

 The Columbia University Club of Singapore was founded in 1995 and initially had links to the Asian Columbia Alumni Association which was founded in the same year.
 Some of the founding members continue to serve on the board and the club has grown tremendously over the years.
-One of our marquee events, the Thanksgiving Dinner, is now one of the most important events on the social calendar.
 As Singapore continues to grow in prominence in the region, we continue to see an influx of Columbia alumni and we will continue our efforts to expand and extend the value of the alumni network here in Singapore and also within Asia.